ansible/ansible-documentation/docs/docsite/rst/network/getting_started/first_playbook.rst

 Note that this returns a subset of what is returned by just setting ``gather_subset: interfaces``.

-You can store these facts and use them directly in another task, such as with the :ref:`eos_interfaces <ansible_collections.arista.eos.eos_interfaces_module>` resource module.
+You can store these facts and use them directly in another task, such as with the :ansplugin:`eos_interfaces <arista.eos.eos_interfaces#module>` resource module.